kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 binlog_format = ROW
 ```

-Now when we look at our service, we can see we have an endpoint correctly registered :
+Now when we look at our service, we can see we have an endpoint correctly registered:

 ```
 MacBook-Pro:operator matt$ kubectl describe service galera-instance-bootstrap-svc